 Understanding light spectrum and its role in growth stages

-For more than 50 years, HID lighting was the only real option.
-While there are some full-spectrum globes available, most growers would use one globe for the vegetative stage and another for flowering.
-This is because plants in vegetative growth prefer a slightly more blue-leaning spectrum, and those in flower tend to do better with the addition of some red light.
+For more than 50 years, high intensity discharge (HID) lighting was the only real option for a grower looking for a grow light.
+Most growers would use one spectrum specific bulb for the vegetative stage and another for flowering.
+This is because plants in vegetative growth prefer a slightly more blue-leaning spectrum, and those in flower require a red dominant spectrum.

 Energy costs and efficiency

 The rise of LED has brought with it huge drops in energy consumption.
-LED lights are incredibly efficient, usually pulling around half the power of an equivalent HID light.
+LED lights are incredibly efficient, usually pulling around half the power or less of an equivalent 600w - 1000w HID light.
 But before you get too excited, there are a few things to consider.

 Best types of grow lights for indoor cultivation